St Mary's Church, Whitchurch: Modern church

 As Whitchurch gradually evolved into a suburb over the 19th century, the population of the district continued to expand.
 Whitchurch became a separate parish in 1845.
 The Revd.
 J.T.
 Clarke, who became the vicar of St Mary's in 1876, was dissatisfied by the inadequate (and increasingly rundown) church, and began to agitate for a replacement.
 The new church was finally provided in 1884, located around 300 metres to the south-south-west from its predecessor.
 It was designed by John Prichard, and was consecrated for worship in 1885.
 After its replacement came into use, the old church was largely abandoned and lapsed into decay.
 It was ruinous by the turn of the 20th century and was demolished in 1904.
 Its graveyard remained until being converted into a public garden, St Mary's Gardens, in 1973, which is still extant on Old Church Road.
 The church was listed at Grade II in 1975.

 Organisation

-The church is now in the Rectorial Benefice of Whitchurch.
-It has three daughter churches: All Saints (Rhiwbina), All Saints (Llandaff North) and St Thomas's (Birchgrove).
+The church is now part of the Taff Wenallt Ministry Area, alongside All Saints (Rhiwbina), All Saints (Llandaff North) and St Thomas's (Birchgrove).